 Exploitive forms of unpaid work, like sheltered workshops, have a deep history for persons with intellectual disabilities.
 Often framed as training or rehabilitation programs, sheltered workshops are segregated sites where people with disabilities work for less than the mandatory minimum wage.
 Their positioning as training situates them outside of many existing labour laws and regulations, and in the Canadian context, persons with intellectual disabilities remain vulnerable to these forms of unpaid labour.
-While the sheltered workshop model has declined in recent years, other segregated employment programming with exploitive compensation models, have remained dominant where intellectual disability and employment programing are concerned.27 For those with intellectual disabilities segregated programs and sheltered workshops remain a mainstay in day programming.28
+While the sheltered workshop model has declined in recent years, other segregated employment programming with exploitive compensation models, have remained dominant where intellectual disabilities segregated programs and sheltered workshops remain a mainstay in day programming.28